nikitas-theo/nikitas-theo.github.io/_pages/about.md

 ##### Research Interests

+Through my research I want to understand fundamental aspects of intelligence, both in machines and humans, with an emphasis on language.
 Some of the topics I am interested in are:

-- Computational linguistics
-- Language acquisition
+- Computational models of human language acquisition and processing
-- Interpretability
-- Multilinguality and low-resource languages
-- Multimodality and language grounding
+- Human-like models, that are computation and sample efficient
 - Multi-agent interaction and communication
+- Embodied agents and language grounding
+- Mutlilinguality and low-resource languages
+- Interpretability and the scientific study of language models
-- Language evolution
+- Language emergence and evolution
-- Symbolic and neuro-symbolic methods

 ##### Short CV